hgsaaz/AjarOnlinePropertyManagement/README.md

 ### Redux Concepts displayed:
 - `Reducers` for user handling
 - Usage of `MapStateToProps` for getting user object from store
-- Using `mapDispatchToProps` for setting user object in store on signup
+- Using `mapDispatchToProps` for setting user object in store

 #### The code is hosted on github: https://github.com/hgsaaz/AjarOnlinePropertyManagement